The

 Children or Equivalent

-The Trust has allowances for adopted
+The Trust has

-defined in the Trust Deed.
-This is
+special circumstances, as defined in the Trust Deed.
+This is intended to be inclusive of adopted

-family through marriage.
-To be brought
+children and children brought into the family through marriage.
+To be brought into the family through

-into the family through marriage, a child must have primarily resided with and
+marriage, a child must have primarily resided with and been parented by the

-been parented by the family member through whom beneficiary rights are
+family member through whom beneficiary rights are conferred, as documented by

-conferred, as documented by legal decree or agreement or by historical fact.
+legal decree or agreement or by historical fact.

 7.Nieces